yogidevendra/docs/docs/tutorials/topnwords-c7.md

 ![DAG Simple Partition](images/topnwords/image52.png "DAG Simple Partition")

 Notice the two copies of `wordReader` and the generated unifier.
-The `physical` tab will also show the containers for these additional operators and their characteristica as well.
+The `physical` tab will also show the containers for these additional operators and their characteristics as well.

 A slight variation of the above theme occurs often in practice: We would like an entire linear sequence of operators (i.e. a fragment of the DAG) replicated in the same way.